Perangelot/Perangelot.github.io/content/posts/install emacs on windows.md

 +++
-title = "Example Post"
-description = "In this post, I will guide you through installing emacs on Windows in such a way that all features an emacs-installation on a linux machine would have." date = 2022-01-27T13:49:00+01:00 lastmod = 2022-01-28T14:00:00+01:00 tags = ["test", "example", "syntax highlighting"]
+title = "A Comprehensive Guide to Installing emacs on Windows (with daemon!)" description = "In this post, I will guide you through installing emacs on Windows in such a way that (alomst) all features an emacs-installation on a linux machine would have are enabled." date = 2022-01-27T13:49:00+01:00 lastmod = 2022-01-28T14:00:00+01:00 tags = ["test", "example", "syntax highlighting"]